Halloweentown (film): Plot

-After trying, and failing, to light the talisman with "instant" potion, Aggie takes the children back to town to shop for the right ingredients.
-The family is introduced to Luke, a goblin who was made handsome by a "shadow creature".
-He makes a clumsy pass at Marnie, which she turns down on the spot.
-Gwen, who had noticed her children were missing and immediately blamed Aggie, arrives in Halloweentown to retrieve them, much to Marnie's objections.
-Gwen tells the children to say goodbye to Aggie, then takes them to the bus station, but cannot find another bus back to the mortal world according to a two-headed ticket vendor, whose two heads are constantly arguing with each other, and decides to see if the mayor can do anything to help.
-She is shocked to see that the mayor is Kalabar, an ex-boyfriend of hers.
-After Kalabar briefly leaves to handle another problem, Gwen and her children see Aggie walking somewhere with Luke.
+Failing to light the talisman with "instant" potion, Aggie takes the children to town for ingredients.
+The family encounter Luke, a goblin who was made a handsome human by a "shadow creature".
+He makes a clumsy pass at Marnie, which she turns down.
+Gwen arrives in Halloweentown to retrieve the children, to Marnie's objections.
+Gwen cannot find another bus back to the mortal world, so Dylan suggests they see the mayor for help.
+Gwen is shocked to see that the mayor is Kalabar, who turns out to be an ex-boyfriend of hers.
+Kalabar then leaves to handle another problem but says he'll help them when he returns.
+Meanwhile, Aggie encounters Luke, who tells her that the evil creature wants Merlin's talisman, and takes her to him.
+Gwen and her children see Aggie and Luke walking somewhere.
 Sensing Aggie might be in trouble, they follow Luke and her to an abandoned movie theater.

-Aggie meets the hooded demon in the theater, where the missing Halloweentown citizens have been frozen in time.
-Aggie declines to give the talisman to the demon.
+In the movie theater, Aggie sees that some of the Halloweentown citizens have been frozen in time, and meets the hooded demon from the movie screen.
+She declines to give the talisman to the demon.
 Gwen and the children enter the theater as Luke rushes out in fear.
 The demon freezes Gwen and Aggie.
-The children escape, and obtain the necessary ingredientsthe hair of a werewolf, the sweat of a ghost, and a vampire's fangto make the potion that will activate the talisman.
+The children escape, and collect the necessary ingredients - the hair of a werewolf, the sweat of a ghost, and a vampire's fang - to make the potion that will activate the talisman and unfreeze the others.
 They then realize they must place the talisman in the large jack-o'-lantern in the center of the town to defeat the demon.

-When they arrive to install it, the demon suddenly appears and reveals himself to be Kalabar, who is bitter that Gwen (whom he used to date when she was a teenager) chose to marry a human instead of him.
-He starts talking to the townspeople and tries to persuade them to join him and take over the mortal world.
-With the help of Luke, Marnie slips past Kalabar long enough to climb up onto the jack-o'-lantern and try to place the talisman inside.
-Kalabar, noticing this, casts a spell to freeze her.
+When they arrive to install it, the demon appears and reveals himself to be Kalabar, who tries to persuade the townspeople to join him in taking over the mortal world.
+With Luke's help, Marnie climbs onto the jack-o'-lantern and attempts to place the talisman inside, but Kalabar casts a spell to freeze her.
 As she is about to pass out, Marnie drops the talisman inside the jack-o'-lantern, which causes it to illuminate.
-This unfreezes her and everyone trapped inside the theater, and severely weakens Kalabar.
-Kalabar obtains the talisman and says he will use it to become the ruler of both the mortal and magical world.
-Dylan is revealed to have magic powers and eventually joins Gwen, Aggie, and his sisters in confronting Kalabar and using their combined powers to defeat him.
-Luke is restored to his goblin appearance.
+This unfreezes her and everyone trapped inside the theater, and weakens Kalabar.
+The children are then reunited with their mother and grandmother, who also learn that Kalabar is the demon.
+He is bitter that Gwen chose to marry a human instead of him, and obtains the talisman and says he will use it to become the ruler of both the mortal and magical world.
+Dylan is revealed to have gotten magic powers of his own.
+He joins Gwen, Aggie, and his sisters in defeating Kalabar.
+Kalabar is vaporized and Aggie retrieves the talisman.
+Luke is restored to his goblin appearance, though receives a kiss from Marnie on the cheek.